ismir/conference-archive/2021_archive/README.md

-# ISMIR 2021 Conference archival
+# ISMIR 2021 Conference Archival

 This readme explains the process of migrating proceedings and information for ISMIR 2021 conference to persistent web properties for posterity.
 Please look at https://github.com/ismir/conference-archive/blob/master/README.md to get an overall understanding of the workflow.